datajerk/ctf-write-ups/dc2022q/not-so-advanced/README.md

 b 0x800030C
 ```

-Then looked at the values on stack:
+Then looked at the values on stack on each loop iteration:

 ```
 r/2 0x03007DDE